Retiring in Missouri: a comprehensive guide

 • Scenic beauty: Missouri has numerous lakes, forests, and scenic countryside, providing ample opportunities for outdoor activities such as fishing, hunting, and hiking.
 The state also offers many charming small towns with a rich history and cultural heritage.

-• Cultural scene: Missouri has a rich cultural scene, with numerous museums, galleries, and performing arts venues.
-The state hosts several festivals and events throughout the year, including the Missouri State Fair, the Kansas City Renaissance Festival, and the Ozark Empire Fair.
+• Cities of all shapes and sizes: Missouri has two big cities, Kansas City and St. Louis, and numerous medium and small cities.
+Accordingly, it’s filled with numerous museums, galleries, and performing arts venues located all over the state.
+Further, the state hosts several festivals and events throughout the year, including the Missouri State Fair, the Kansas City Renaissance Festival, and the Ozark Empire Fair.

 • Natural disasters: Missouri is prone to natural disasters such as tornadoes, floods, and ice storms, which could be a concern for retirees living in certain areas.

-• Limited public transportation: Missouri is a largely rural state, with limited public transportation options.
+• Limited public transportation: Despite the big cities, Missouri is a largely rural state, with limited public transportation options.
 Retirees who do not drive may find it difficult to access services and activities.

 • Limited healthcare options: While Missouri has several large hospitals and medical centers, some areas of the state may have limited healthcare options, which could be a concern for retirees with complex medical needs.